Encopresis: Problems with Soiling and Bowel Control

-Most children can control their bowels and are toilet trained by the time they are four years of age.
-Problems controlling bowel movements can cause soiling which leads to frustration and anger on part of the child, parents, teachers and other people important in the child's life.
-In addition, social difficulties with this problem can be severe -- the child is often made fun of by friends and avoided by adults.
+Parents often ask what age a child is expected to be toilet trained.
+Most children are toilet trained and can control their bowels by four years of age.
+Problems controlling bowel movements can cause soiling which leads to frustration and anger for the child, parents, teachers, and other people important in the child's life.
+In addition, this problem can lead to severe social difficulties -- the child is often teased by friends and shamed by adults.
 These problems can cause children to feel badly about themselves.

 Some of the reasons for soiling are: